cdurf1/cdurf1.github.io/docs/Manage_maintain_HA_lustre_fs_5_0.md

 **Warning:** After you have created a Lustre file system using Intel® Manager for Lustre* software, you should not make any configuration changes outside of Intel® Manager for Lustre* software, to file system servers, their respective targets, or network connectivity.
 Doing so will likely defeat the ability of Intel® Manager for Lustre* software to monitor or manage the file system, and will make all or portions of the file system unavailable to clients.

-Before performing any upgrades or maintenance on a primary HA server, all file system targets attached to that server must be manually failed over to the secondary server, using the Intel® for Manager Lustre* software.
+Before performing any upgrades or maintenance on a primary HA server, all file system targets attached to that server must be manually failed over to the secondary server, using the Intel® for Manager Lustre\* software.
 DO NOT independently shut the server down.

-In addition to the links below, see <a href="Advanced_Topics_10_0.md/#10.0">Advanced topics</a>.
+** In this section:

 - <a href="#5.1">Increase a file system's storage capacity</a>
 - <a href="#5.2">Add an object storage target to a managed file system</a>